 The fundamentally communal nature of faith is the sign that faith is not at our arbitrary disposal.
 Both features, namely, faith's communal nature and its inaccessibility to arbitrary control, are secured by the sacraments.
 The character of faith as a gift (or the primacy of reception) cannot be secured by simply understanding personal faith theologically as a gift of God; one must also liturgically "practice" this faith as a gift of the church in the dispensing of the sacraments.
-According to Ratzinger, faith not sacramentally mediated is "self-invented faith."
-The sacraments show that a "double transcendence" inheres in the act of faith, namely, an ecclesiastical and a divine.
-The sacramentally anchored ecclesiastical transcendence of the act of faith both corresponds to and secures its divine transcendence.
+According to Ratzinger, faith not sacramentally mediated is "selfinvented faith."69 The sacraments show that a "double transcendence" inheres in the act of faith, namely, an ecclesiastical and a divine.70 The sacramentally anchored ecclesiastical transcendence.
 The sacramental mediation of faith guarantees that faith as a gift of God does not degenerate into a human product theologically stylized into a gift of God.

 Substantively, inclusion in the ecclesial communion is a result of inclusion in the trinitarian communion.
 Through faith in the triune God, one becomes a member of the church.
 From a temporal perspective, however, inclusion in the trinitarian communion proceeds by way of inclusion in the ecclesial communion, since faith presupposes a process of acclimation to the already extant life form of the church community, as well as acceptance into this community.
-Thus is ecclesial unity bound to the unity of human beings with the triune God and realized through it.
-Acceptance into the ecclesial communion and entrance into the trinitarian communion coincide temporally in the sacrament of baptism.
+Thus is ecclesial unity bound to the unity of human beings with the triune God and realized through it.71 Acceptance into the ecclesial communion and entrance into the trinitarian communion coincide temporally in the sacrament of baptism.

-^{68.} Ratzinger, Prinzipienlehre, 116.
+Ratzinger, Prinzipienlehre, 116.

-^{69.} Ratzinger, "Warum," 70.
+Ratzinger, "Warum," 70.

-^{70.} Ratzinger, Prinzipienlehre, 42.
+Ratzinger, Prinzipienlehre, 42.

-^{71.} Ibid., 51; cf. Volk, 210.
+Ibid., 51; cf. Volk, 210.